invenia/blog/_posts/JuliaLangFeatures.md

 isobs(::T) where T = Val{eltype(T) isa AbstractVector}()
 ```

-#### Trait dispatch
-Now we define `model_call`: a function which uses the traits to decide how to rearrane the observations before calling the function.
+Next, we can define `model_call`: a function which uses the traits to decide how
-It does this based on the function's type and the argument's types.
+to rearrane the observations before calling the function, based on the function's type and the argument's types.

 ```julia
 function model_call(func, args...; kwargs...)